MohitNath007/Raksha_Pipes_Analysis/README.md

 ### **2. Table of Contents**
 - Links to different sections in the README for easy navigation:
-    1. Project Overview
+  - Project Overview
-    2. Data Generation
+  - Data Generation
-    3. Database Design
+  - Database Design
-    4. Dashboard Creation
+  - Dashboard Creation
-    5. Setup Instructions
-    6. Presentation
+  - Presentation
-    7. Screenshots
+  - Screenshots

   ### **3. Project Overview**